 But make no mistake, if you want to accelerate gaining muscle mass after 50 years old, you have to lift heavy weights.

 The key is to lift heavy things.
 Remember, heavy is a relative term.

 Heavy training can be done using traditional weight lifting workouts or even by lifting heavy rocks and logs and carrying them around.

-The second mistake is lifting like an old guy.
+Mistake #2 is lifting like an old guy.

 Most old guys (and probably you too) who have been out of the gym for a few years have poor core strength.

 Don’t mistake your weak back for an injured back.

 You may believe you have a “bad back” because it is sore all the time when in reality you simply have a weak back that is stressed from bad posture, poor ergonomics and years of neglect.

 The bad back syndrome is a downward spiral.